Construction Updates

 Work Activities:

-• Madison Street full closure between 10th and 11th Streets.
+• Madison Street is fully closed between 10th and 11th Streets.

 • HPD will be on-site to assist with traffic management during construction.